tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Roles.md

 # Roles

-This file contains the Tainacan Roles class, which manages the roles and capabilities used in the Tainacan plugin.
+Manages roles and capabilities for the Tainacan plugin.

+Handles the creation, management, and enforcement of custom roles and capabilities specific to Tainacan functionality, including collection and item permissions.

 ***